Oseltamivir: History

 In 2006, a Cochrane Review (since withdrawn) raised controversy by concluding that oseltamivir should not be used during routine seasonal influenza because of its low effectiveness.

 In December 2008, the Indian drug company Cipla won a case in India's court system allowing it to manufacture a cheaper generic version of Tamiflu, called Antiflu.
 In May 2009, Cipla won approval from the World Health Organization (WHO) certifying that its drug Antiflu was as effective as Tamiflu, and Antiflu is included in the WHO list of prequalified medicinal products.

 Marketing display used at festivals features a person living in a hermetically sealed environment.

 In 2009, a new A/H1N1 influenza virus was discovered to be spreading in North America.
 In June 2009, the WHO declared the A/H1N1 influenza a pandemic.
-The National Institute for Health and Care Excellence (NICE), the CDC, the WHO, and the ECDC maintained their recommendation to use oseltamivir.
+The National Institute for Health and Care Excellence (NICE), the US Centers for Disease Control and Prevention (CDC), the WHO, and the European Centre for Disease Prevention and Control (ECDC) maintained their recommendation to use oseltamivir.

 From 2010 to 2012, Cochrane requested Roche's full clinical study reports of their trials, which they did not provide.
 In 2011, a freedom of information request to the European Medicines Agency (EMA) provided Cochrane with reports from 16 Roche oseltamivir trials.
 In 2012, the Cochrane team published an interim review based on those reports.
 In 2013, Roche released 74 full clinical study reports of oseltamivir trials after GSK released the data on zanamivir studies.
 In 2014, Cochrane published an updated review based solely on full clinical study reports and regulatory documents.
 In 2016, Roche's oseltamivir patents began to expire.

 Veterinary use

-There have been reports of oseltamivir reducing disease severity and hospitalization time in canine parvovirus infection.
+In 2010 it was reported that oseltamivir reduced disease severity and hospitalization time in canine parvovirus infection.
 The drug may limit the ability of the virus to invade the crypt cells of the small intestine and decrease gastrointestinal bacterial colonization and toxin production.